-Meet Our Organizers
+Meet Our Community

-Jorge Luis Lardone, Argentina
+Jorge Luis Lardone Argentina

-1) What does jazz music mean to you?
+What does jazz music mean to you?
 To your community?

 In my community jazz does not mean much.
 It is a very closed, nationalist and uneducated community.
-There are many people who identify jazz as the “music of the American imperialists”.
+There are many people who identify jazz as the “music of the American imperialists.”
 Yes, believe it or not.
 However, there is a modest activity with a pair of festivals a year.
 Unfortunately in the last 100 years very few internationally-known musicians have played in the city.

-2) Why are you celebrating International Jazz Day?
+Why are you celebrating International Jazz Day?
 Why is it important?

-3) What would you like to see happen through this day–short term and long term?
+What would you like to see happen through this day–short term and long term?